marrink-lab/vermouth-martinize/doc/source/data.rst

 Data
 ====
-VerMoUTH knows several data structures, most of which describe MD particles (such as atoms or CG beads) and connections between those.
+VerMoUTH knows several data structures, most of which describe atoms (or CG beads) and connections between those.
 As such, these are modelled as mathematical graphs, where the nodes describe the particles, and edges the bonds between these.
 In addition, these data structures describe the MD parameters and interactions, such as bonds, atom types, angles, etc.

 Molecule
 --------
-A :class:`~vermouth.molecule.Molecule` is a :class:`~networkx.Graph` where nodes are MD particles, and edges are the connections between theses (i.e. bonds, but note that not every edge has to correspond to a bond and vice versa).
+A :class:`~vermouth.molecule.Molecule` is a :class:`~networkx.Graph` where nodes are atoms/beads, and edges are the connections between theses (i.e. bonds [#]_) Generally, molecules are a single connected components [#]_.
-Generally, molecules are a single connected components (i.e. there is a path from any atom to any other atom in the molecule).
 Interactions are accessible through the :attr:`~vermouth.molecule.Molecule.interactions` attribute.
+Non-bonded parameters are not fully defined: nodes have an 'atype' attribute describing the particle type to be used in an MD simulation, but we don't store the associated e.g. Lennard-Jones parameters.

 :class:`Molecules <vermouth.molecule.Molecule>` define a few notable convenience
 methods: